Unmatched security, compliance, and audit capabilities

 Amazon GuardDuty for S3

 Protect your Amazon S3 data with intelligent threat detection and continuous monitoring.
 To learn more about Amazon GuardDuty for Amazon S3, visit the webpage.

-Security and access management tutorial videos
+Security and access management best practices and tutorials

 At creation and by default, all S3 resources are private and can only be accessed by the resource owner or account administrator.
 This security design lets you configure finely-tuned access policies that align to organizational, governance, security, and compliance requirements.
 You can use S3 Block Public Access to restrict all access requests to your data.
 S3 also lets you choose among different encryption options.
 Watch the videos below to learn more.